-- 5. The Parties confirm that: - a) the Participant's physical condition is sufficient to allow participation in the sport of cross-country skiing and the activities, events and programs of CCC/CSA; - b) they have been provided sufficient information about Activities and the associated risks and hazards so that they are aware of the effect of this agreement: - c) the Participant agrees to abide by the Rules and Regulations imposed by CCC/CSA, in association with the Activities, and to follow the instructions of the officials during the Activities; and - d) they have read this agreement understand it, have executed this agreement voluntarily, and that this agreement is to be binding upon the Parties, their heirs, executors, administrators and representatives.

-- 6. In addition, the Parties: - a) authorize CCC/CSA, to collect and use personal information about the Parties which relates in any way to the Activities, including without limitation the publication of photographs in newsletters and promotional materials, and the posting of photographs, videos, articles, rosters, statistics, images and results on the CCC/CSA websites; - b) grant permission to CCC/CSA, to photograph and/or record the Parties image and/or voice, and to use this material to promote CCC/CSA, through any form of and agree that the audio/visual material and copyright will remain the sole property of CCC/CSA, and waive any claim to remuneration for use of audio/visual materials used for these purposes; and - c) understand that they may withdraw such consent at any time by contacting Cross Country Canada at 403-678-6791.
+- 5. The Parties confirm that: - a) the Participant's physical condition is sufficient to allow participation in the sport of crosscountry skiing and the activities, events and programs of CCC/CSA, the Division and the Club; - b) they have been provided sufficient information about Activities and the associated risks and hazards so that they are aware of the effect of this agreement; - c) the Participant agrees to abide by the Rules and Regulations imposed by CCC/CSA, the Division and the Club, in association with the Activities, and to follow the instructions of the officials during the Activities; and - d) they have read this agreement understand it, have executed this agreement voluntarily, and that this agreement is to be binding upon the Parties, their heirs, executors, administrators and representatives. - 6.
+In addition, the Parties: - a) authorize CCC/CSA, the Division and the Club to collect and use personal information about the Parties which relates in any way to the Activities, including without limitation the publication of photographs in newsletters and promotional materials, and the posting of photographs, videos, articles, rosters, statistics, images and results on the CCC/CSA, the Division and the Club websites; - b) grant permission to CCC/CSA, the Division and the Club to photograph and/or record the Parties image and/or voice, and to use this material to promote CCC/CSA, the Division and the Club through any form of and agree that the audio/visual material and copyright will remain the sole property of CCC/CSA, the Division and the Club and waive any claim to remuneration for use of audio/visual materials used for these purposes; and - c) understand that they may withdraw such consent at any time by contacting Cross Country Canada at 403-678-6791.
 Cross Country Canada will advise the implications of such withdrawal.

-We do not sell or distribute your personal information to any other third party not listed herein.
+\We do not sell or distribute your personal information to any other third party not listed herein.\